cksystemsteaching/selfie/manuscript/semantics.md

 > ./selfie -c selfie.c -o selfie1.m -m 2 -c selfie.c -o selfie2.m
 ./selfie: this is selfie's starc compiling selfie.c ...
-./selfie: 125616 bytes with 29889 instructions and 6060 bytes of data written into selfie1.m ./selfie: this is selfie's mipster executing selfie1.m with 2MB of memory selfie1.m: this is selfie's starc compiling selfie.c ... selfie1.m: 125616 bytes with 29889 instructions and 6060 bytes of data written into selfie2.m selfie1.m: exiting with exit code 0
-./selfie: this is selfie's mipster terminating selfie1.m ...
+./selfie: 121660 bytes with 28779 instructions and 6544 bytes of data written into selfie1.m ./selfie: this is selfie's mipster executing selfie1.m with 2MB of physical memory selfie1.m: this is selfie's starc compiling selfie.c ... selfie1.m: 121660 bytes with 28779 instructions and 6544 bytes of data written into selfie2.m selfie1.m: exiting with exit code 0 and 1.05MB of mallocated memory ./selfie: this is selfie's mipster terminating selfie1.m with exit code 0 and 1.16MB of mapped memory ...
 ```